Proyecto-Pedagogico-Recetas/APIRecipes/README.md

 # COOK-SMART

 We are a page of cooking recipes, described by teachers so that our students and users can learn their recipes.
 We indicate ingredients with their quantities, allergens and method of preparation.
 All separated by categories.
 At the same time, the ingredients of the recipes selected by the teachers for their elaboration are all collected in a total list of ingredients that the administrator receives. the administrator receives these individual lists plus the total list of all these lists and can edit this last list.
 This one is designed for the purchase of ingredients, so you can edit it if there are ingredients that you may have in stock.
+The admin is the one who edits the users.

 ## Technology stack used in Back-end:
 * **Microsoft Visual Studio** - [Sitio web oficial](https://visualstudio.microsoft.com/es/)